rdlauer/articles/platform/first-vs-app-nativescript/part2.md

 - Icons from the `systemIcon` sets on both iOS and Android (see iOS and Android [system icon options](https://docs.nativescript.org/ui/action-bar#setting-icons));
 - Positioning the iOS icon to the *right* of the action bar title, and Android positioning *on* the action bar (just some platform-specific quirks!).

-Of course, we don't have a corresponding `onReload` function set up yet, but just for the sake of the UI, your code should now look like this in `main-page.xml`:
+Of course, we don't have a corresponding `onReload` function set up yet, but just for the sake of the UI, your `<ActionBar>` element should now look like this in `main-page.xml`:

 	<Page xmlns="http://schemas.nativescript.org/tns.xsd" loaded="pageLoaded">
 	  <ActionBar title="Bill Murray Quotes">